rgovil17/Face-Recognition/README.md

 # Face-Recognition
-Real Time Face Recognition using KNN
+Real Time Face Recognition using KNN and OpenCV